 Tablas Island is the largest of the 20 islands in the Romblon province in the Philippines.
-It’s an adventure haven with epic beaches, waterfalls, island hopping, snorkeling and is perfect for off the beaten path exploration.
+It’s an adventure haven with epic beaches, waterfalls, island hopping, and snorkeling and is perfect for off-the-beaten-path exploration.
 I spent five days on Tablas Island with two friends and we adventured every single day, visiting popular spots but also exploring reefs and viewpoints we found by using satellite images on Google Earth.

 Snorkel at Looc Marine Sanctuary

-Looc Marine Sanctuary on Tablas Island, Romblon, is one of the longest standing tourism attractions on the island.
+Looc Marine Sanctuary on Tablas Island, Romblon, is one of the longest-standing tourist attractions on the island.
 It was established in 1999 and is home to more than 100 different species of fish and sea creatures.
-Tourism is still pretty low key on Tablas Island today so it’s pretty amazing that the sanctuary was started in 1999.
+Tourism is still pretty low-key on Tablas Island today so it’s pretty amazing that the sanctuary was started in 1999.

 The Looc Marine Sanctuary sits within a protected 48-hectare coral reef area.
 At the sanctuary, there is a wooden pontoon with a roof, tables, and even a kitchen.
 There’s even a big rectangular hole in the floor where you can observe the fish as they fight over the breadcrumbs the staff drop into the hole.
 We threw our gear down and jumped into the water to explore.